cis-ds/course-site/content/notes/supervised-text-classification.markdown

 1. Hand-code a small set of documents (say `\(1000\)`) for whatever variable(s) you care about
 1. Train a statistical learning model on the hand-coded data, using the variable as the outcome of interest and the text features of the documents as the predictors
-1. Evaluate the effectiveness of the statistical learning model via a [resampling method](stat004_decision_trees.html)
+1. Evaluate the effectiveness of the statistical learning model via [cross-validation](/notes/cross-validation/)
 1. Once you have trained a model with sufficient predictive accuracy, apply the model to the remaining set of documents that have never been hand-coded (say `\(1000000\)`)

 ## Sample set of documents: `USCongress`